simplyas/doc-api-modbox/Resources.md

 **Deleta Recurso**
 ----
-  Recebe requisição contendo a hash do contrato, token do agendamento do recurso, recurso e token do grupo para deletar um agendamento de recurso.
+  Recebe requisição contendo a hash do contrato, token do agendamento do recurso a ser deletado, recurso e token do grupo para deletar um agendamento de recurso.

 * **URL**